End User Agreement

 AO Pay reviews certain potentially high-risk transactions.
 If AO Pay determines, in its sole discretion, that a transaction is high-risk, we place a hold on the payment and provide notice to you to delay shipping of the item.
 AO Pay will conduct a review and either complete or cancel the payment.
 If the payment is completed, AO Pay will provide notice to you to ship the item.
 Otherwise, AO Pay will cancel the payment and the funds will be returned to the buyer, unless we are legally required to take other action.
 All payments that complete this payment review will be eligible for AO Pay’s Seller Protection program if they meet AO Pay’s Seller Protection program requirements.
 We will notify you by email and/or through your AO Pay account.

-If you’re a seller on a marketplace or through a third-party application where AO Pay is offered, you must comply with any rules that apply to the marketplace’s or the third party application’s Buyer Protect program for sales you make through that forum.
+If you’re a seller on a marketplace or through a third-party application where AO Pay is offered, you must comply with any rules that apply to the marketplaces or the third-party applications for sales you make through that forum.
 Any such protections may require you to take certain actions and may impact how claims are processed.

 Whenever a buyer uses a debit or credit card as the payment method for a transaction using their account to buy something from you as a seller, the transaction will be processed as a “card not present” transaction, even if the buyer is at your store location.

-As a seller, you can accept payments from a buyer’s account through preauthorized payments either on a one-time, regular or sporadic basis.
-This type of transaction is sometimes called a “billing agreement,” “subscription,” “recurring payment,” “reference transaction,” “preauthorized debit”, “preauthorized transfer, “pre-approved payment ” or “automatic payment.”
+As a seller, you can accept payments from a buyer’s account through preauthorized payments either on a one-time, regular, or sporadic basis.
+This type of transaction is sometimes called a “billing agreement,” “subscription,” “recurring payment,” “reference transaction,” “pre authorised debit”, “preauthorized transfer, “pre-approved payment” or “automatic payment.”

-- Provide a simple and easily accessible online cancellation procedure, if buyers sign up for preauthorized payments online.
+(b) Provide a simple and easily accessible online cancellation procedure if buyers sign up for preauthorized payments online.

-- Notify the buyer at least 10 days in advance of the amount and date of each preauthorized payment if the preauthorized payment will vary from the preauthorized amount or (at the buyer’s option) any payment that is in an amount that falls outside of the pre-determined range.
+(d) Notify the buyer at least 10 days in advance of the amount and date of each pre authorised payment if the pre authorised payment will vary from the pre authorised amount or (at the buyer’s option) any payment that is in an amount that falls outside of the predetermined range.

 You must not:

-- Restart future payments without the buyer’s written authorization, if a buyer has stopped or canceled a preauthorized payment.
+(e) Restart future payments without the buyer’s written authorization if a buyer has stopped or cancelled a pre authorised payment.

-The fees you pay when selling goods or services or receiving donations, and the buyer pays using their AO Pay account (or using another authorized wallet) can be found on the Pricing Page
+The fees you pay when selling goods or services or receiving donations, and the buyer pays using their AO Pay account (or using another authorised wallet) can be found on the Pricing Page

 Please note that:

-- We may adjust the fees applicable to future transactions that you process using AO Pay.
-We will provide you at least 14 days’ advance notice of any fee increase or the introduction of a new type of fee.
+(a) We may adjust the fees applicable to future transactions that you process using AO Pay.
+We will provide you at least 30 days’ advance notice of any fee increase or the introduction of a new type of fee.

-- If you accept payments using an AO Pay product (AO Pay Lite, AO Pay Pro, AO Pay Direct), the fees applicable to those products will apply to your transactions.
+(b) If you accept payments using an AO Pay product, the fees applicable to those products will apply to your transactions.

 You can use AO Pay Pay-outs service to send pay-outs to multiple recipients in one batch, such as commissions, rebates, rewards, incentives, and bulk business payments.
 You may be able to choose to send pay-outs to AO Pay accounts, or directly to a South African Bank Account.
 In order to use this service, you must have: